Research table: Oral selective estrogen receptor degraders (SERDs) for metastatic breast cancer treatment

 Some SERDs are in pill form (taken orally).

-The oral SERDs elacestrant (Orserdu) and imlunestrant (Inluriyo) are FDA-approved for use in metastatic breast cancer treatment.
-They can each be used to treat hormone receptor-positive, HER2-negative metastatic breast cancers that have an ESR1 tumor gene mutation and have been treated with hormone therapy in the metastatic setting.
+The oral SERDs elacestrant (Orserdu) and imlunestrant (Inluriyo) are used to treat some hormone receptor-positive, HER2-negative metastatic breast cancers that have an ESR1 tumor gene mutation.
 (The ESR1 mutation is in the genes of the breast cancer cells, not the genes of the person.)

 Learn more about elacestrant and imlunestrant, including their side effects.